microsoft/sqldev/pages/csharp/windows/csharp-windows-1.md

   - /csharp/windows/step/1
 ---

-> In this section, you will get SQL Server vNext running on Docker.
-After that you will install the necessary dependencies to run .NET Core.
+> In this section you will get SQL Server Developer edition running on your Windows machine. ...
+See moreAfter that you will install the necessary dependencies to run .NET Framework.

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_windows.md %}